DevMountain/react-5-afternoon/README.md

 export default connect( mapStateToProps, { updateLoanType, updatePropertyType } )( WizardOne );
 ```

-We can then destructor our action creators off of `props`.
+We can then destructure our action creators off of `props`.
 It is imperative that you call your action creators off of `props` otherwise the function call will never make it to the `store`.

 ```js
 render() {